publiclab/plots2/README.md

 Installation steps:

-1. In the console, download a copy of the source with `git clone https://github.com/publiclab/plots2.git` or `git clone git@github.com:publiclab/plots2.git`.
+1. In the console, download a copy of the source with `git clone https://github.com/publiclab/plots2.git`.
-2. `cd plots2` to enter the new 'plots2' directory.
+2. Enter the new 'plots2' directory with `cd plots2`.
-3. Install gems with `bundle install` from the rails root folder.
-You may need to run `bundle update` if you have older gems in your environment.
+3. Install gems with `bundle install --without production` from the rails root folder, to install the gems you'll need, excluding those needed only in production.
+You may need to first run `bundle update` if you have older gems in your environment from previous Rails work.
-4. Copy and configure `config/database.yml` from `config/database.yml.example`, using a new empty databse you've created.
-A quick command you could use is: `cp config/database.yml.example config/database.yml`.
-You can then use your favorite editor to edit the `config/database.yml` file.
-5. Grant database creation permissions to your username.
-6. Initialize database with `bundle exec rake db:setup`
-  * if there are any errors, try one of these two fixes:
-    * run `rake db:migrate`
-    * OR
-    * in MySQL, `drop database XXX;` for each database in `config/database.yml` and then try `rake db:setup` again
-7. `rake db:seed` to populate it with initial dummy data
+4. Make a copy of `config/database.yml.sqlite.example` and place it at `config/database.yml` -- for development, we've included a prebuilt sqlite database in the `development.db` file, and this example database config is already set up to connect to it.
+If you are using another database, you can run `bundle exec rake db:setup` to set it up, and `bundle exec rake db:seed` to populate it with initial dummy data.
+5. Make a copy of `db/schema.rb.example` and place it at `db/schema.rb`.
-8. Install static assets (like external javascript libraries, fonts) with `bower install`
+6. Install static assets (like external javascript libraries, fonts) with `bower install`
+7. Start rails with `passenger start` from the Rails root and open http://localhost:3000 in a web browser.
+8. Wheeeee!
+You're up and running!
+Log in with test usernames "user", "moderator", or "admin", and password "password".
+9. Run `rake test` to confirm that your install is working properly.

+### Bundle exec

-9. Start rails with `bundle exec passenger start` from the Rails root and open http://localhost:3000 in a web browser.
-(For some, just `passenger start` will work; adding `bundle exec` ensures you're using the version of passenger you just installed with Bundler.)
-You may use `passenger start -a 0.0.0.0 -p 3000 -d -e production` to run production version and access it via publicly accessibly IP address.
+For some, it will be necessary to prepend your gem-related commands with `bundle exec`, for example `bundle exec passenger start`; adding `bundle exec` ensures you're using the version of passenger you just installed with Bundler. `bundle exec rake db:setup`, `bundle exec rake db:seed` are other examples of where this might be necessary.

-10. Wheeeee!
+****

 ##Bugs and support